Leading Agile… 200 Posts and Counting!

 - Is your Organization out of Alignment? – I think this is the biggest problem to agile adoption.
 Again… another major theme of the book.

 When I look back over the past 200 posts… I don’t think that my writing style has changed all that much.
 I may have gotten a little more conversational as I have gotten more comfortable talking to my readers.
 The biggest change is that I am better able to get ideas out with fewer words.
 I haven’t done the math but I think my average post length has probably gone down.
 I also think I have gotten faster getting ideas on paper.
 The average time I spend writing a post has gone from around 4 hours to probably less than 2.
-Maybe that is becuase I am writing shorter posts than I used to
+Maybe that is because I am writing shorter posts than I used to ;-)

 Anyway… thanks for humoring me here.
 I sincerely appreciate that you guys are along for the ride and I am really looking forward to doing this again at post 400!